fossasia/support.eventyay.com/pricing/How-much-does-it-cost-to-use-eventyay-for-a-Call-for-Papers-or-Call-for-Speakers.md

+---
+title: How much does it cost to use eventyay for a Call for Papers or Call for Speakers
+---

 # How much does it cost to use Eventyay for a Call for Papers or Call for Speakers?

 ![Cost for Papers and speakers](/images/How-much-does-it-cost-to-use-eventyay-for-a-Call-for-Papers-or-Call-for-Speakers-1.png)